carolgilabert/carols-blog/src/pages/blog/frontend-ne-2019/index.md

 Considering my recent resolution to specialise on the frontend, this talk has totally inspired me to do my best to become a CSS witch 🧙‍♀️🔮✨

 ## Wrap up
-Going to this conf was a bit of a trek for me, as Newcastle is quite inconvenient to get to from Nottingham, which meant a 4 am start for me 😴
+Going to this conf was a bit of a trek for me, as Newcastle is quite inconvenient to get to from Nottingham, which meant a 4 am start 😴

 It was so worth it, though!
 Lots of great content was shared and I met some lovely people there.
 Shoutout to my conf buddy [Rahman](https://twitter.com/rahman_younus) 😄

 I also got to catch up with the lovely folks from Nexmo [Alex](https://twitter.com/lakatos88?) and [Luke](https://twitter.com/lukeocodes?lang=en-gb).
 All in all a great day 💛

 ![Photobooth picture: set of 4 pictures of my conf buddy and I with the conference logo in the middle](/images/frontend-ne-2019/photobooth.jpg)
-📸 They also had a photobooth there.
-It was neat!